MarcinPlodzien/Quantum-State-Tomography-with-Classical-Shadows-from-scratch/README.md

 # Quantum-State-Tomography-with-ClassicalShadows-from-scratch
-Step-by-step implementation of quantum state tomography protocol with classical shadows.
+A step-by-step implementation of quantum state tomography protocol with classical shadows.